 Something that may be a bit confusing to those looking into working online is the concept of a niche.
+What is a niche?
 The simple, but not-so-simple answer is that a niche can be anything, though some niches will likely be easier or more profitable to work in.

 Generally, what I suggest, especially to anyone just starting out, is to choose a niche based on something that you are already knowledgeable about, or at least interested in learning about.
 I find it much easier to motivate myself to write about things that I already enjoy.
 Then again, maybe your passion is always learning something new and sharing it.
 Ultimately it is up to you.